MikeTV/PositiveTinker/_drafts/_posts/adding-common-key-commands-to-the-textbox-control.md

 ![](/uploads/2017/07/22/Textbox-Take4.gif)

 And there you have it!
-Altogether, this is the code I'm now adding to every new TextBox:
+Altogether, this is the code I'm now adding to every new TextBox: <a id="solution"></a>
 {% highlight csharp %}
 // On form init
 this.txtMyTextbox.KeyDown += new System.Windows.Forms.KeyEventHandler(TextBox_KeyDown_CommonKeyCommands);